 Amanda is an Accredited Practising Dietitian with over 15 years’ experience as a clinical dietitian in a wide range of dietetic practice including renal dialysis and transplantation.

-Human Nutrition Course Coordinator: Dr Olivia Farrer
+Human Nutrition Course Coordinator: Carolyn Dent

 Dietetics Course Coordinator: Dr Jolene Thomas